dhmunro/dudley/README.md

     var = i8[shape] <- ref

-To recap the two types of filters: the compression-like filters -> store a compressed version of the specified `dtype[shape]` as a string of bytes meaningful only to the filter.
-The reference-like filters <- store an array of references to variables described elsewhere in the layout in the form form of the specified `dtype[shape]`, in some form the filter knows how to connect.
+To recap the two kinds of filters: the compression-like filters -> store a compressed version of the specified `dtype[shape]` as a string of bytes meaningful only to the filter.
+The reference-like filters <- store an array of the specified `dtype[shape]`, which the filter somehow interprets as references to variables described elsewhere in the layout.

 ## Examples